 - Applesauce.
 Applesauce can be used in place of crushed pineapple if you prefer.

-- Extra mix-in’s.
-Feel free to mix extras into the batter, like raisins, chopped nuts or shredded coconut.
+- Extra mix-ins.
+Feel free to mix extras into the batter, like raisins, chopped pecans or walnuts, or shredded coconut.
 You can even toast the nuts first for even more flavor.

 - Line the pan.
 The cake is super moist, so make sure to use parchment paper and cooking spray.
 You don’t want it to stick to the pan!